libretime/libretime/python_apps/airtime-celery/README.rst

     $ sudo python setup.py install

-To install the configuration and upstart files for all environments (development and production)

-    $ sudo python setup.py install --all-envs

-You can also specify a single environment to deploy config and upstart files for:

-    $ sudo python setup.py install --dev-env=bananas

 Each instance of airtime-celery has its own worker, and multiple instances can be run in parallel.
 `Celery is thread-safe`_, so this parallelization won't cause conflicts.